Does 3D Printing Continue to Drive Digital Transformation?

 Like many early adopters, it can be expensive, hard to predict an ROI, and easy to fail.
-As connected devices hit the market some marketers hyped connected technology as the fourth industrial revolution and companies not on the cutting edge would be left behind.
+As connected devices hit the market, some marketers hyped connected technology as the fourth industrial revolution, and companies not on the cutting edge would be left behind.

 3D Printing: A Driver in Digital Transformation

 Meanwhile, 3D printing has continually been a driver in digital transformation.
 It has also provided some good examples of how companies use new technology for hype and/or add value to operations.
 Early adopters hyped up the concept of 3D printing, but few case studies were published to show results and how the process was being used in different applications successfully.
 However, the lack of published results from companies might have been a way to conceal how a company might be trying to hide early success to keep the technologies cutting edge.

 A machine shop CEO told me he was using 3D printing for years without clients knowing.

 Machine shops have a blueprint to follow.
 Generally, shops aren’t told how to build something.
-Parts just need to fit the specifications of what the customer ordered.
-The CEO continued saying that he has been selecting parts with specifications able to be 3D printed faster than traditional methods or to reduce the workload on his machinist.
+Parts simply need to fit the specifications of what the customer ordered.
+The CEO continued saying that he has been selecting parts with specifications that can be 3D printed faster than traditional methods or reduce his machinist's workload.

 3D printing is not known for speed.
 There is a tolerance difference between CNC machines and 3D printers.
 He said engineers use digital CAD models to scale a part up by about 1%.
 The oversized part with loose tolerances can be printed faster.
 Then, to gain needed tolerances, technicians and engineers use the same CAD model or G-code at size to finish the part in a CNC machine.

 Some 3D printers are connected to a network or the internet that are monitored and operated remotely.
-This innovative process serves as an example of the future of manufacturing, as many companies are moving towards a full digital thread.
+This innovative process serves as an example of the future of manufacturing, as many companies are moving toward a full digital thread.

-Flexibility and Time to Market
+3D Printing Brings Flexibility and Time to Market

 Another driver of digital transformations is flexibility and time to market.
 Witchita State University started an innovation campus with big goals to get a normal design cycle that would normally take years, and reduce it to 90 days.
-This tight timeline is only possible through digital testing, tooling, and experimentation need to bring a product to market.
+This tight timeline is only possible through digital testing, tooling, and experimentation to bring a product to market.

-To work effectively, simulation and digital twin technologies need real-world data from connected devices, and automated processes to increase improvements and decrease the time between iterations.
+To work effectively, simulation and digital twin technologies need real-world data from connected devices and automated processes to increase improvements and decrease the time between iterations.
 3D printing provides some good examples of how companies use the process to drive digital transformation.